gektec/G10beta/content/unreal_engine/techniques_for_teamwork.md

 ---
-title: Title
+title: Techniques for Teamwork in Unreal Engine
 date: 2025-02-28T19:31:59+08:00
 tags: []
 series: []
 featured: true
 ---
-# Chapter 5: Techniques for Teamwork in Unreal Engine

-## 5.1 Importance and Requirements of Teamwork in Unreal Engine
+## 1 Importance and Requirements of Teamwork in Unreal Engine
 - Why teamwork is essential and what it requires.

-## 5.2 Version Control System (VCS)
+## 2 Version Control System (VCS)
 ### Introduction
 - Overview of VCS in Unreal Engine.
 ### Characteristics of VCS in Unreal Engine